VickersCode/MyWiki/langs/python/lists.md

 ## Lil Intro

 Brackets are used to denotes lists
-Mixed data types are allowed
+Mixed data types are allowed in Python

 ```python
 thisList = [1, 2, "apple"]